 - Changes in the skin of your arms and hands—such as discoloration

 Depending on the location and severity of vascular disease, you could also experience symptoms in other parts of your body such as:

 - Shortness of breath or difficulty breathing

 If you notice any of the above symptoms, consult your physician.

 Diagnosis and treatment of vascular disease

-Vascular disease is usually diagnosed by viewing the blood vessels with an imaging machine, such as an angiogram or ultrasound.
-The doctor can also perform physical tests such as the treadmill exercise test, or can measure and compare the blood pressure in different areas of your body.
+Doctors usually diagnose vascular disease by viewing the blood vessels with an imaging machine, such as an angiogram or ultrasound.
+Your doctor can also perform physical tests such as the treadmill exercise test or can measure and compare the blood pressure in different areas of your body.